 At Oxford, Austrian student Anna von Graz (Jacqueline Sassard) is dating fellow student William (Michael York), whom she plans to marry, but she ends up sleeping with two unhappily married Oxford professors instead.

 Kate (Charlotte Rampling) and Geoff Mercer (Sir Tom Courtenay) are planning to celebrate their 45th wedding anniversary with dozens of friends.
 The event is to take place soon in the community hall of Norwich, the town near which they live.
 A week before the party, Geoff receives a letter which, although he tries to hide it, obviously troubles him.
 When his wife asks him what is going on, Geoff tells her that the body of Katya, his first great love who disappeared fifty years before in the Alps, has just been found in a melting glacier.
 From then on, Geoff starts behaving more and more strangely and for the first time after so many years Kate asks herself who the man she married so long ago really is.Written by

-In the cafe scene George tries to convince Tom Courtney's character that playing the ukulele would be a good hobby.
-In real life Tom Courtenay is an avid ukulele player.
+In the café scene, George (David Sibley) tries to convince Geoff (Sir Tom Courtenay) that playing the ukulele would be a good hobby.
+In real life, Courtenay is an avid ukulele player.
 See more »

 Was this review helpful to you?